Taming-the-BEAST/Skyline-plots/README.md

 ### The Coalescent Bayesian Skyline parameterization

-The coalescent model that the Coalescent Bayesian Skyline is based on assumes that the sequences represent a small sample from a haploid population evolving under Wright-Fisher dynamics ([Figure 9](#fig:wrightfisher)).
-The model works by calculating the probability of the tree under this assumption.
+The Coalescent Bayesian Skyline model uses the Kingman coalescent for each segment, which assumes that the sequences are a small sample drawn from a haploid population evolving under Wright-Fisher dynamics ([Figure 9](#fig:wrightfisher)).
+The model works by calculating the probability of observing the tree under this assumption.
 This essentially boils down to repeatedly asking the question of how likely it is for two lineages to coalesce (have a common ancestor) in a given time.

 <figure>
 	<a id="fig:wrightfisher"></a>